Matt Caldwell

-Matthew H. Caldwell (born August 12, 1981) is an American Republican politician and a former member of the Florida House of Representatives from 2010-2018.
+Matthew H. Caldwell (born August 12, 1981) is an American Republican politician and a former member of the Florida House of Representatives from 2010 to 2018.
 Caldwell was the Republican nominee for Florida Commissioner of Agriculture in 2018.
 He has served the elected Lee County Property Appraiser since 2020.

 Caldwell was the Republican nominee for Florida Commissioner of Agriculture in 2018, but lost the general election to Democrat Nikki Fried.

 History

 Caldwell is a 7th generation Florida native whose family came to Micanopy in 1826.
 Matt attended Florida Gulf Coast University, from which he received a degree in history in 2004.
 Matt later received a Master of Science in Forestry Resources and Conservation with a concentration in Geomatics from the University of Florida.
 He works as a real estate appraiser and consultant with Maxwell, Hendry, Simmons in Fort Myers, having attained the highest state certification in his field and being qualified as an expert witness in multiple states and federal court.
 Matt was a member of the Florida House of Representatives from 2010 to 2018, serving on and chairing several committees during his tenure, including tax policy, redistricting, insurance and banking, agriculture, natural resources and public lands, transportation and infrastructure, local, federal, and military affairs, & oversight of government operations, such as pensions & elections.